 Rimbaud used the phrase “I is an Other” to introduce his concept of poet as a visionary and himself as “Seer.”
 (Seeing as a way of understanding is also a metaphor.)

 ‘I is an other’ is more than just the Seer Letters’ grandest dictum.
 It is metaphor defining maxim, its secret formula, and its principal equation.
 Metaphor systematically disorganizes the common sense of things—jumbling together the abstract with the concrete, the physical with the psychological, the like with the unlike—and it reorganizes it into uncommon combinations.

 The limitations of our consciousness are that we can only really understand (even believe) that which we perceive.
-So, we align what we know to our perceptions (giving us spatial memory and meaning to rather simple things like walls).
+So, we align what we know to our perceptions (giving us spatial memory and meaning to rather simple things like walls and corners).